-The Department of Trade and Industry (now BEIS) began a sequence of sectoral SEAs of the implications of further Licencing of the UK Continental Shelf (UKCS) for oil and gas exploration and production in 1999.
+In 1999, the Department of Trade and Industry (now the Department for Business, Energy & Industrial Strategy (BEIS)) began a sequence of sectoral strategic environmental assessments (SEAs) of the implications of further licencing of the UK Continental Shelf (UKCS) for oil and gas exploration and production.

-The SEA Process subdivided the UKCS into eight areas shown on the adjacent map and listed below; beginning in 2008, integrated Offshore Energy SEAs have been undertaken that cover the whole UKCS.
+The SEA process subdivided the UKCS into eight areas.
+Beginning in 2008, integrated offshore energy SEAs have been undertaken that cover the whole UKCS.

-To enable free and open access to data collected during the SEA surveys, BEIS has commissioned BGS to develop and maintain this data portal with the aim of providing all reports and datasets associated with each SEA.
+To enable free and open access to data collected during the SEA surveys, BEIS commissioned us to develop and maintain this data portal with the aim of providing all reports and datasets associated with each SEA.

 Find SEA data and reports